 2. Boil the beets in salted water with the lid askew until they’re very tender when you stick a knife in them, about 45 minutes.
 Drain then rinse the beets with cold water.
 When cool enough to handle, slip off the skin, cut the beets into chunks, and grind them in a food processor until you get a coarse, yet cohesive, puree.
 (If you don’t have a food processor, use a cheese grater.)

 3. Preheat the oven to 350ºF (180ºC).
 In a large bowl set over a pan of barely simmering water, melt the chocolate.
 Remove from the head.
 Add the butter and the hot espresso and stir until melted.

 5. Sift together the flour, cocoa powder, and baking powder in a separate bowl.

-6. When chocolate mix has cooled, stir the egg yolks together and mix them into the melted chocolate mixture.
+6. When chocolate mix has cooled, beat the egg yolks lightly and mix them into the melted chocolate mixture.
 Fold in the beet puree.

 7. Whip the egg whites until stiff, gradually adding the sugar.
 Using a spatula, fold them into the melted chocolate mixture, being careful not to overmix.

 8. Fold in the flour and cocoa powder.